All About Fossils

 The most common form of fossils are the remains of shells or bones that have been transformed into stone.
 These can often show most if not all of the original detail of the shell or bone in minute detail.
 This is due to all the pores and tiny spaces in their structure being filled with minerals compounds like calcite which is calcium carbonate, which is dissolved in water.
 As the water passed through the shell or bone minerals were deposited in the spaces within the shell or bone structure.

-How Fossils are Formed - A great explanation of fossils for kids - from YouTube
+How Fossils are Formed - A Great Explanation of Fossils

 You can create your own "fossils" by following the instructions below.
 You can use anything small to form the fossil imprint.
 Examples might be leaves or shells.